NEWAGE-Labs/nal.docs/docs/current release/SOPs/Software and Computers/Git.md

 > A Version Control System is a software system used to track bitwise changes to files, including the ability to reverse and combine changes.
 Examples include decentralized systems like Git and centralized systems like SVN.

-###### Checkout

-> A Checkout of a [repository](#repository) links the repository with your file system, and allows modifications to be made.
-Checkouts are working versions of repositories, and changes made to a checked out repository will take effect immediately.

 ###### Fork

-> A Fork of a [repository](#repository) is a complete copy with the purpose of modifying the repository differently than the original.
+> A Fork of a [repository](#repository) is a complete copy of a particular branch with the purpose of modifying the repository differently than the original.
 Forks are effectively a new project based on a previous project.

 ###### Clone

-> A Clone of a [repository](#repository) is a complete copy with the purpose of synchronization.
+> A Clone of a [repository](#repository) is a complete copy of a repository structure with the purpose of updating or experimenting.
 Clones are effectively backups or co-located files of projects.

 ###### Branch

-> A Branch of a [repository](#repository) is a distinct copy of changes to repository files.
+> A Branch of a [repository](#repository) is a distinct set of changes to repository files.
 Branches are used to maintained different variants of a repository that exist in every instance of it.

 ###### Blob